Secession: Norway and Sweden

 Sweden, having left the Kalmar Union with Denmark–Norway in the 16th century, entered into a loose personal union with Norway in 1814.
-Following a constitutional crisis, on June 7, 1905 the Norwegian Storting declared that King Oscar II had failed to fulfill his constitutional duties.
-He was therefore no longer King of Norway and because the union depended on the two countries sharing a king, it was thus dissolved.
-After negotiations Sweden agreed to this on October 26 and on April 14.
+Following a constitutional crisis, on June 7, 1905, the Norwegian Storting declared that King Oscar II had failed to fulfil his constitutional duties.
+He was therefore removed as King of Norway.
+Because the union depended on the two countries sharing a king, it was dissolved.
+After negotiations, Sweden agreed to mutual independence on October 26 and on April 14.

 Pakistan

-After the Awami League won the 1970 national elections, negotiations to form a new government floundered, resulting in the Bangladesh Liberation War by which East Pakistan seceded, to become Bangladesh.
-The Balochistan Liberation Army (also Baloch Liberation Army or Boluchistan Liberation army) (BLA) is a Baloch nationalist militant secessionist organization.
+After the Awami League won the 1970 national elections, negotiations to form a new government floundered, resulting in the Bangladesh Liberation War by which East Pakistan seceded, becoming Bangladesh.
+The Balochistan Liberation Army (also Baloch Liberation Army or Boluchistan Liberation Army) (BLA) is a Baloch nationalist militant secessionist organization.
 The stated goals of the organization include the establishment of an independent state of Balochistan free of Pakistani, Iranian and Afghan Federations.
-The name Baloch Liberation Army first became public in summer 2000, after the organization claimed credit for a series of bomb attacks in markets and removal of railways lines.
+The name Baloch Liberation Army first became public in the summer of 2000, after the organization claimed credit for a series of bomb attacks in markets and removal of railways lines.